 Have you ever been in a situation where you had someone come alongside you as you were struggling with something?
 Do you have someone you can turn to for wisdom and advice?
 These people are also a reminder that God is with you.
 He knew there would be times when you would need a hug or an encouraging word.

-The next time you see someone going through something and you can help, take a moment to do so as that may be the person God’s using to remind them they are not alone.
+The next time you see someone going through something and you can help, take a moment to do so as you may be the person God’s using to remind them they are not alone.

 3. The events of our lives